jfrog/documentation/jfrog-applications/jfrog-applications/jfrog-cli/cli-for-jfrog-security/how-tos/cli-for-jfrog-curation.md

 The 'curation-audit' is a JFrog CLI command designed for developers to scan their projects and identify third-party dependencies that violate the restrictions set by the Curation service.
 This command provides detailed insights into the specific package policies that are being violated, leading to their blockage by the Curation service.
 Additionally, when feasible, 'curation-audit' may suggest alternative versions of the packages that comply with the Curation policies.

+Moreover, curation-audit supports waiver requests for eligible violations.
+If configured in the policy, developers can select the blocked package and request a waiver from the policy owner.

 ## Supported package managers & build systems

 Curation-audit command supported package managers and build systems: